Board's Design Challenge Winner is....

 Hello Golden Lions!

-My name is Alaysha Walker and I am the Assistant Director of Student Life and the advisor for the Program Board, a student led campus-wide events planning organization.
+My name is Alaysha Walker and I am the Assistant Director of Student Life and the advisor for the Student Life Activities and Planning Board, a student led campus-wide events planning organization.
 I am a NJ native born and raised in Newark; however, I currently reside in Middlesex County with my son David and my two cats Sasha and Tiger.

 I earned a Bachelor of Science in Business Management and a Masters of Arts in Higher Education Administration.
 My future educational goal would be to pursue a doctorates degree in Educational Policy, Law & Administration.
 I also serve as an adjunct instructor for The College Experience course which is designed to help freshman students adjust to the college environment by learning time management skills, college study skills, excellent critical thinking techniques and most importantly how to network and navigate the resources available to them.